HwWobbe/Wip-Main/README.md

 <hr>

 - TtT:
+  - 06-06: ...
   - 06-04: automated data integrations is now lagging a bit.
-    - 06-05: Dpl confirmed another GitHub instance fpr PUB should work
+    - 06-05: Dpl confirmed another GitHub instance for PUB should work
       - try to standardize the ( in/out )dent method for ( back/for )wards
         - a new summary area may help
           - chatPrompts should help